Start Betting on Soccer with this How-To Guide

-Much like an over/under bet in other sports, you are predicting if the total amount of goals scored between both teams will result in a total which falls over or under the selected total in a specific match.
+Much like an over/under bet in other sports, you simply predict whether or not the total amount of goals scored between both teams in the match will be over or under the total provided by your sportsbook.

 The common over/under total for most matches in soccer will be over/under 2.5 goals.
 In this instance, an over bet will require at least 3 combined goals in the match and an under bet will require 2 or fewer combined goals in the match.

-If you were to bet on a total of over 2.25 goals, then half of your bet would be placed on over 2 goals and the other half would be placed on over 2.5 goals.
-If the total were to land on 2, you would lose half your bet that was placed on over 2.5 and be refunded the other half of your bet which was placed on over 2.
+If you were to bet on a total of over 2.25 goals, half of your bet would be placed on over 2 goals and the other half would be placed on over 2.5 goals.
+If the total were to land on 2, you would lose half your wager.
 If the match were to finish with 3 or more goals, you’d win both bets.

 Of course, if two or fewer goals are scored in the match, then you’d win both bets.